rob-myers/rob-myers.github.io/docs/meta.md

 ## Todo

-- [ ] terminal has 'listening process' which:
-  > continually attempts to read/parse tty input
-  > continually prompts for more input

 - [ ] can reset env ui; must 1st click to start pan-zoom
 - [ ] try standard thunk approach; what about `GeomService`?
 - [ ] codesandbox.io for env